mbbhatti/Node/readme.md

 - Models has base and individual associated table model for business logics.
 - Modules contains custome modules validation, handler and helper files.
 - Routes defines endpoints for all APIs with respect of controllers.
+- test has all test cases for the main functions of the system.
 - app.js used express framework for request/response, routes and database connection.

-# Provide clear backend API documentation
+# Documentation
-- Check API detail from API-Documentation.pdf file
+- Doc folder contains API-Documentation.pdf